 DKIM fail, SPF pass, DKIM Auth Result none

-If you receive a lot of reports from multiple sources where DKIM Auth Result is "none" or "fail" and SPF pass, you have either not set up DKIM or the signing process is not working properly.
+If you receive many reports from multiple sources where DKIM Auth Result is "none" or "fail" and SPF pass, you have either not set up DKIM or the signing process is not working correctly.
 Use the Source IP to locate the faulty server and resolve the issues.

 DKIM pass, SPF fail, SPF Auth Result fail